The Training Program

 |12-1 pm||Noon conference||Intern report Resident journal club and board review||C-REX||Noon conference||Department of Medicine Grand Rounds|

-Resident Reports are held daily from 10 to 11 am on the Harrison Avenue Campus and 2 pm to 3 pm on the East Newton Campus.
-These conferences are led by the inpatient chief residents with a focus on diagnosis and management of patients actively being cared for on the medical service.
+Resident Reports are held daily from 7:30 to 8:30 am on the Harrison Avenue Campus These conferences are led by the inpatient chief residents with a focus on diagnosis and management of patients actively being cared for on the medical service.
 Residents present cases to the chief resident and a faculty discussant with the goal of promoting in-depth interactive discussions of clinical data and reasoning, diagnosis and management.
 Cases may be newly admitted patients or recently admitted complex or interesting patients.
 Based on the case being presented, clinical questions are generated and evidence supporting diagnostic strategies and management decisions are presented.

-Ward Attending Rounds: Formal teaching rounds led by the team attending occur during inpatient rotations.
+Ward Rounds Ward rounds are held from 8:30 to 10:30 am.
+Formal teaching rounds led by the team attending occur most afternoons during inpatient rotations.
 At BMC, the service attending is also the teaching attending and we believe this congruence is of great value in providing high quality clinical education in the setting of direct patient care.
 The learning during these sessions focuses on real time diagnostic and management issues surrounding patients currently admitted to the team.
 Periodic bedside teaching is strongly encouraged dedicated to clinical skills teaching.

-Department of Medicine Grand Rounds are held weekly on Fridays between noon and 1 pm as the primary Department teaching conference for all faculty and house staff.
+Department of Medicine Grand Rounds The primary Department teaching conference for all faculty and house staff, Department of Medicine Grand Rounds are held weekly on Fridays between noon and 1 pm.
 The grand rounds are presented by invited experts who are national leaders in their respective fields from within and outside the institution.
 The sessions include clinical problem solving exercises of challenging cases, recent developments in medical research and occasionally new developments and mandates in medical education.

-Noon Conferences are held on Mondays and Thursdays from 12 noon to 1 pm.
+Noon Conferences: Held on Mondays and Thursdays from 12 noon to 1 pm.
 BUSM / BMC faculty, with expertise in specific areas, present topics which form the core curriculum of mainly inpatient medicine typically in didactic format.
 These topics cover all commonly encountered diseases and problems on the medical service, medical consult service, units and emergency department.
-Lunch is provided for housestaff.
+Lunch is provided for house staff.

 Resident Board Review Sessions and Journal Clubs alternate every Tuesday between 12 noon and 1 pm.
 Junior and senior residents present articles at journal clubs from recent literature to their peers and a faculty discussant.
 The goals include both critical appraisal of study methodology, results and relevance to patient care.
 Landmark trials may also be reviewed at these session with a focus on promoting knowledge of these trials rather than detailed appraisal of study method.
 Faculty experts in EBM facilitate these discussions.
 Board review sessions are presented by chief residents with faculty experts present to review sample Internal Medicine board questions.
 Lunch is provided.